Find Cheap Renters Insurance Quotes in Your Area

 Since there are no laws excusing rent from tenants or providing relief specifically to landlords, working out a deal with your landlord is likely the best way to reduce your rent payments right now.

 An agreement like this could be beneficial to both parties, especially if your property is managed by a landlord with fewer properties.
-They still have to pay property taxes and depend on the income they receive from their tenants.
+Your landlord still has to pay property taxes and depends on the income they receive from tenants.

-Renters who have insurance are most likely to see changes to their billing and the claims process.
+Renters who have insurance are most likely to see changes to the billing and claims processes.

-Coronavirus stands to affect most renters insurance policies similarly to homeowners insurance coverage.
-Many insurance providers have waived late-free penalties for policyholders impacted by COVID-19, including stopping cancellations for missed payments.
-Some insurers taking this approach include:
+The coronavirus pandemic stands to affect most renters insurance policies similarly to homeowners insurance coverage.
+Many insurance providers waived late-fee penalties for policyholders impacted by the onset of the COVID-19 pandemic, including stopping cancellations for missed payments.
+Some insurers that took this approach include: